jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## There is No Lion King

-- changing techniques/tools is evolution. changing tools is technological evolution.

 We weren't the first species to live on Earth and probably won't be the last.
 Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
 We each survive and thrive according to the same laws of evolution.

 Life needs evolution because the Universe is a hostile place.
 It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, waves wash away shorelines, and endless more things transform our planet.
 To respond to a changing environment, Life must keeping evolving a stream of new species.